varmox/ygeonline/content/post/reformatting-drives.md

 **Problem**

 Recently I got my hands on some old HPE 3PAR 1.92TB SAS SSDs (Samsung PM1633a).
 I though they would be perfect for my SDDC home lab - sadly they did not work as intended with my HPE DL360 server.
-The SmartArray P420i was regocnizing the disks but was giving the error "This physical drive does not support RAID and is not exposed to OS.
+The SmartArray P420i was recognizing the disks but was giving the error "This physical drive does not support RAID and is not exposed to OS.
 It cannot be used for configuration on this controller".
 But hopefully there is a solution to the problem we are facing:

 Basically the drives in a 3PAR Storage System use 520Bytes blocks as a low-level formatting.
-We need 512 Bytes (520 Bytes does enable T10 DIF CRC error checking - the extra 8 Bytes are designated for data integrity/protection [1])
+We need 512 Bytes for standard Operating Systems like Linux (520 Bytes does enable T10 DIF CRC error checking - the extra 8 Bytes are designated for data integrity/protection [1])

 **Solution**